winitzki/scall/tutorial/programming_dhall.md

 If `r` contains fields named `_1` and/or `_2`, the expression `myTupleDefault // r` will preserve those fields while filling in the default values for any missing fields.
 The field selection `.(MyTuple)` will get rid of any other fields.

-Note that the built-in Dhall operations `//` and `.()` can be viewed as functions that accept polymorphic record types.
+The built-in Dhall operations `//` and `.()` can be viewed as functions that accept polymorphic record types.
 For instance, `r.(MyTuple)` will accept records `r` having the fields `_1 : Bool` , `_2 : Natural` and possibly any other fields.
-Similarly, `myTupleDefault // r` will accept records `r` of any type and return a record that is guaranteed to have the field values `_1 = False` and `_2 = 0`.
+Similarly, `myTupleDefault // r` will accept records `r` of any record type and return a record that is guaranteed to have the field values `_1 = False` and `_2 = 0`.

-But Dhall cannot directly describe the polymorphic types of such records.
+But Dhall cannot directly describe the type of records with unknown fields.
-So, one cannot write a custom Dhall function taking `r` and `MyTuple` as parameters and returning `r.(MyTuple)` or `myTupleDefault // r` where `r` is an arbitrary record.
+So, one cannot write a custom Dhall function taking `r` and `MyTuple` as parameters and returning `r.(MyTuple)` or `myTupleDefault // r`, where `r` is an arbitrary record.

 Dhall programs must write expressions such as `myTupleDefault // r` or `r.(MyTuple)` at each place (at call site) where record polymorphism is required.